Edit Blog Post

 Most stores are behind metal bars, point to what you need.

 Although this is a cute town, it isn’t all paradise.
 I've had to step over several drunks.
 Actually lots.
 More than Honduras.
 At the doctors clinic, a particularly sad looking fellow was lying out on cement.
 I watch as his fellow Salvadorans in the lineup take turns caring for him, propping him up, giving him sips of water.
 Someone actually fetches a mop and cleans up the urine puddle from beneath him.
 Places a cushion behind his head.
 He swears a bit and flails but quickly goes back on the nod.
 This is someone’s father, needing to sleep it off.
-Some look up at me embarrassed, like I've learned their dirty secret.
+A few look up at me embarrassed, like I've learned their dirty secret.

 I wish we had more time in El Salvador.
 Perhaps take a hike in El Impossible National Park or maybe drive through the Ruta de Las Flores.
-But I need to get to the beach so I can have a quick walk down memory lane before moving on to the next country.
+But my plan is to get to the beach so I can have a quick walk down memory lane before moving on to the next country.

 The Big Bang Theory